What is an ISA? Our guide to Individual Savings Accounts

 How much can you put into an ISA?

-You have an ISA allowance of £20,000 (£9,000 for Junior ISAs) each tax year.
+You have an ISA allowance of £20,000 (£9,000 for Junior ISAs).
 This is the amount of money you can save or invest without paying tax on the interest you earn.

 Are ISAs completely tax-free?

-You'll only ever pay tax on an ISA if you exceed your savings allowance of £20,000.
-How much tax you pay on money saved above your allowance will depend on the tax rate you pay:
+You'll only ever pay tax on an ISA if you exceed the current tax-free savings allowance of £20,000.
+How much tax you pay on interest earned above your allowance will depend on your tax bracket:

-Bear in mind that if you’re a basic-rate taxpayer, you also have a personal savings allowance (PSA) that allows you to earn up to £1,000 of interest tax-free.
+If you’re a basic-rate taxpayer, you also have a personal savings allowance (PSA) that allows you to earn up to £1,000 of interest tax-free, on top of your £20,000 ISA allowance.
 You'll need to ensure you don’t exceed this, otherwise you’ll start paying tax on your interest.

 Higher-rate taxpayers get a PSA of £500.
 Those on the additional rate don't receive a PSA, so will pay tax on any money saved beyond their ISA allowance.